 E-commerce in Drupal 8 is a topic of interest for many developers.
-If you are among them, you’ve come to the right place — our Drupal developer has written a blog post on the Commerce 2.x module.
+If you are among them, you’ve come to the right place — our Drupal developers have written a blog post on the Commerce 2.x module.
 After our developers’ posts on theming, pop-up creating, module building in Drupal 8 and more, this one rounds out the picture.
 So let’s give her the floor.

-Drupal Commerce is a popular module for creating online stores of varying complexity.
+Drupal Commerce is a popular module for ecommerce development solutions of varying complexity.
 This module is "out of the box" ready to help you set up an online store with basic functionality.
 This article provides an overview of the Commerce 2.x module for Drupal 8.

 Installing Drupal Commerce 2.x

 Before installing Drupal Commerce, make sure that your server has a Composer dependency manager installed.
 In Drupal 8, Commerce requires the installation of libraries, which are now installed not manually but with the help of Composer.

 You can install Drupal, as well as Commerce together with the dependent modules and libraries with this command:

 Everything will be installed in the mystore folder.

 Next, you need to open the site in your browser and complete the installation process.

 Now, Drupal Commerce and its dependent modules and libraries will be enabled.